matthewberger/matthewberger.github.io/teaching/aml/fall2024/assignments/pa2/index.md

 ## Covariance functions

 You will implement two types of covariance functions.
+In what follows, the noise variance should _only_ be added when considering the covariance function over training inputs.

 ### Squared exponential kernel